 - HD and 4K channels: DIRECTV offers over 200 HD channels as well as several 4K movies and shows.
 4K Ultra High Definition is the latest revolution in TV, offering the best picture quality currently available.
 DIRECTV offers HD channels on all packages, but if you’re interested in 4K programming, you’ll have to go with either the Ultimate or Premier package.

-- Bundle with internet and phone: Customers can now bundle their DIRECTV service with AT&T’s internet and phone service to save money.
+- Bundle with internet and phone: Customers can now bundle their DIRECTV service with AT&T Internet and phone service to save money.
 There’s a TV+Internet bundle for $80 per month and a TV+Internet+Phone bundle for $90 per month.
 Both plans include 6 Mbps internet speeds, unlimited data, and a locked-in price for the duration of the contract.

-- Great for sports fans: DIRECTV is the exclusive provider of the NFL Sunday Ticket, which gives you access to every live game Sunday.
+- Great for sports fans: DIRECTV is the exclusive provider of NFL SUNDAY TICKET, which gives you access to every live, out-of-market game, every Sunday.
 For an extra $14 per month (included in Premier Package), you can add the DIRECTV Sports Pack.
 This includes international soccer, the MLB Strike Zone, 30 regional sports networks, and ESPN college sports channels.